- This post contains affiliate links. Read more here.

 There are plenty of “scientific” ways to confirm your dog loves you, but of course, these reactions vary from dog to dog.

 The truest way to know if your dog loves you?
 Trust your gut.
-Whether he perks his ears when he hears your voice, looks meek when you leave but jumps uncontrollably when you get home, or cuddles up next to you any chance he can, we’re pretty sure his heart is 100% yours.
+Whether he perks his ears when he hears your voice or cuddles up next to you any chance he gets, we’re pretty sure your dog’s heart is 100% yours.